JuneSYi/CloudPractice/Jenkins/README.md

 	- checks for vulnerabilities/bugs/best practices
 	- generates reports in .xml, uploaded to a server
 6. Distributes the artifact to be deployed on server and versioned on NexusOSS Sonartype repo
+7. Publish Docker images and store on Amazon ECR
+8. Use Amazon ECS to host the application/image

 ![Jenkins CI pipeline](Jenkins.png)